 One of the benefits of this arrangement is that the professional management team can help to remove any emotional ties that may exist between the co-owners, making it easier to manage the property if relationships break down in the future.

-As a foreigner or non-resident, it is possible for you to purchase a share of a second home through an SCI, or a “société civile immobilière,” which is the type of French legal entity that holds real estate property.
+As a foreigner or non-resident,you can purchase a share of a second home through a limited company.
+An SCI, or a “société civile immobilière,” which is the type of French legal entity that holds real estate property.
+In Spain it is a “Limitada” and in USA or UK an LLC or Limited.

-When buying real estate in France or Spain there is no limit based on nationality.
+When buying real estate in France or Spain for example, there is no limit based on nationality.

-Yes, when you purchase a share of a property, you can enjoy the entire property during the stays you have reserved.
+Of course, when you purchase a share of a property, you enjoy the entire property during the stays you have reserved.
 The other co-owners will also have their own reserved stays, during which they can enjoy the property as well.
 Essentially, this means that you will never be staying in the property at the same time as the other co-owners.

 While you are staying in the property, you are free to invite friends or family members to join you or to allow them to stay on their own.
 In this way, you can fully enjoy the property as if it were your own, even though you only own a fraction of it.